Keigo Higashino: Career

-Higashino reportedly avoids publicity as he prefers people not to recognize him on the street.
+Higashino reportedly avoids publicity, as he prefers people not to recognize him on the street.

 Contents and style

 Higashino admitted in 2015 that his content and style had changed from his earlier writings, in which he treated motivation as the most important element.
-In a 2011 interview he stated that he wants his "readers to be continually surprised by my ideas.”
+In a 2011 interview, he stated that he wants his "readers to be continually surprised by my ideas."

 In addition to mystery novels, Higashino writes essays and story books for children.
 His style of writing the latter differs from his novels, and he does not use as many characters as in his novels.
 Higashino's works often include scientific elements, such as nuclear power generation and brain transplantation.
 Sports references, such as archery and kendo, ski jumping, and snowboarding, also occur often.

 Suspect X inverts the classical whodunit structure, as the reader learns early on who the murderer is.
 Andrew Joyce writes in The Wall Street Journal that Higashino explores how "feelings of loyalty and the oppressive weight of human relations" are "catalysts for murder and dark pacts between neighbors or co-workers to dispose of bodies."
-Higashino claims that Japanese people prefer this format, in which the effects of characters' actions and intentions, in terms of emotions such as guilt and anguish, become clearer only towards the end of the story.
+Higashino claims that Japanese people prefer this format, and that rather than explaining the significance of everything at the end of the book, he wanted to describe the characters’ actions and intentions at the beginning so he could better portray their feelings of guilt and anguish.

 While Higashino admits to liking Western writers, he feels most strongly influenced by Japanese authors such as Edogawa Rampo and Seicho Matsumoto.
-And "so my work naturally has that Japanese sense of old-fashioned loyalty and concern for human feeling.”
-With regards his Western readers, Higashino wants them "to read my work and come to understand how Japanese people think, love and hate.
+And "so my work naturally has that Japanese sense of old-fashioned loyalty and concern for human feeling."
+Regarding his Western readers, Higashino wants them "to read my work and come to understand how Japanese people think, love and hate.
 I want them to be impressed that there is a Japanese person who came up with such unusual stories."